 As part of our national level crossing risk reduction programme we want to improve the safety at Cottonmill Lane level crossing.

-- Straightening the crossing to remove the skewed approach
+- Straighten the crossing to remove the skewed approach;

-- Renewal of the crossing surface to reduce the risk of pushchairs/wheelchairs becoming stuck
+- Renew the crossing surface to reduce the risk of pushchairs/wheelchairs becoming stuck;

 Cottonmill Lane level crossing options